 Wolfram nodded, stepping aside to permit the man to do so.
 He sat on a small stool and picked up a cup of fragrant tea from the silver tray that was literally overflowing with food.
-While he waited for it to cool, he watched Hastings, standing at the window with the sunlight streaming in around him.
-Maximilian remembered the manservant as a young boy standing there in similar fashion, watching the road with sharp eyes and intense focus.
-The man was focused, but was far from being young.
-“It’s been sixty or so years, has it not since you first took up that duty?”
+While he waited for it to cool, he watched Hastings stand at the window.
+The sunlight streamed inside, casting him with a warm light.
+Time turned back for Maximilian who recalled the same manservant keeping watch in similar fashion.
+He was as focused now as he was then but was no longer young.
+Wolfram’s forehead creased.
+“It’s been many years since you first took up that duty.”

 Hastings coughed.
 “I hardly recall.”